 Having a website is similar to owning a business in the real world.
-Like a brick and mortar store, it’s important to do some maintenance to keep your website running.
+Like a brick-and-mortar store, it’s important to do some maintenance to keep your website running.
 It’s also worth doing some cleaning to keep the site welcoming to visitors.
-Don’t worry, cleaning and maintaining a website is a lot easier than home and office repair.
+There is no need to worry, though, cleaning and maintaining a website is a lot easier than home and office repair.

 The Daily Site Check